 - Three of a kind is a hand that has three matching cards (numerically) regardless of suit

 - Two pair is when the player has a hand with two matching pairs of cards, not matching suits

 - One pair is when the hand has one numerically matching pair

 - High card is the highest of the free poker hand that the player has.

 From the foregoing, we see that poker hands and their values are largely standardized whether we speak of free Indian poker or any of the other paid sites elsewhere in the world.

-Free Poker Games – Terms to Know and Understand
+Free Poker Games Online – Terms to Know and Understand

 If one is playing free poker to learn/practice or wants to start playing seriously, the terms commonly used in the game are important to know and understand.
 These are terms that experienced players will instantly understand, but for the rookie, they can be puzzling.
 It is also interesting that so many of the words that we use in common parlance are actually poker terms.

 - Action refers to any player making a move, placing a bet, or otherwise proceeding in a game

 - Aces up is a poker hand in which there are two pairs of cards in which one is a pair of aces